snipe/snipe-it/common-issues.md

 ## Installing d11wtq/boris (v1.0.8) Downloading: connection...
 Failed to download d11wtq/boris from dist

-This error is due to the fact that the repo of the dependency required by one of the libraries has moved, and composer has cached it's old location (where it doesn't exist anymore.)
+This error is due to the fact that the repo of the dependency required by one of the libraries has moved, and composer has cached its old location (where it doesn't exist anymore.)
 Composer may be caching the vendor location, even though the entry on Packagist was updated by the REPL author.

 To solve this, clear your composer cache by running `php composer clear-cache`.

 If this doesn't work, Try removing the `composer.lock` file from the main Snipe-IT directory, and running `php composer install`.
+(This will take a few moments, since composer will have to go through and resolve all of the dependencies itself instead of using the lock file.)